Racing flags: Design of the chequered flag

 NASCAR traditionally has a special version of the chequered flag sewn for Victory Lane that has the name and date of the race on it, a practice that has spread to IndyCar.
 That flag is used for the team in the winner's photographs taken after the race, and is a prize awarded to the team along with the race trophy.
 Teams often hang such flags at their headquarters in a similar fashion to other sports teams hanging championship banners from the rafters at stadiums.

 Beginning in the 2017 season, NASCAR has utilized a white-and-green variant of the chequered flag to indicate the end of a stage of a race.
-After the flag is waved, the race temporarily goes into caution to allow drivers who have had placed in the top 10 position following a stage to go into the pit road in a timely manner.
+After the flag is waved, the race temporarily goes into caution to allow all drivers the option to pit and take service.
+Drivers listed in the top 10 at the time this flag is waved are awarded championship points.